Hair That Holds: Top Styles for Gymnastics Practices and Competitions

 Why gymnasts love it:

-• Distributes weight evenly—great for thick hair.
+• Double buns distribute weight evenly, especially for thick hair.

 Fun but Functional Styles

-1. Bubble Ponytail
+1. Bubble Ponytail1.
+Bubble Ponytail

 Why gymnasts love it:

-• Easy to do in under 5 minutes—great for younger gymnasts.
+• Perfect for younger gymnasts.

 2. Twist Backs into Bun or Ponytail